nevermined-io/cli/README.md

 * `NETWORK` - Allows to uses one of the existing pre-configured Nevermined networks.
 Example: `geth-localnet`, `mumbai`, `matic`, `goerli`.
 You can see the full list of networks supported running `ncli network list`
 * `NODE_URL` - JSON-RPC server.
 It could be an Infura or Alchemy url too.
 Example: `http://localhost:8545`
 * `TOKEN_ADDRESS` - The ERC20 token address to use for the transactions.
 If not given or if is `0x0` the payments will be made in the network native token (ETH, Matic, ..)
-* `GATEWAY_URL` - The url of the gateway to use.
+* `NODE_URL` - The url of the Nevermined Node to use.
 If not given the default url is: `http://localhost:8030`
 * `MARKETPLACE_API_URL` - The url of the marketplace api to use.
 If not given the default url is: `http://localhost:3100`
 * `FAUCET_URL` - The url of the faucet to use.
 If not given the default url is: `http://localhost:3001`
 * `IPFS_GATEWAY` - The url of the IPFS gateway used to upload/download contents.
 By default is `https://ipfs.infura.io:5001`
-* `GATEWAY_ADDRESS` - The public address of the gateway.
+* `NODE_ADDRESS` - The public address of the gateway.
 If not given the default address is: `0x068ed00cf0441e4829d9784fcbe7b9e26d4bd8d0`
 * `GAS_MULTIPLIER` - For networks with some congestion, this parameter can help to increase the gas spent and speed up the transactions.
 If not given the default is `0`.